hetvi11110/sage-theme-setup/README.md

 # sage-theme-setup
-Here are the steps of sage theme with bedrock using wp-local
+Here are the steps of sage theme with bedrock using Local WP